astronomer/astro-docs/cloud/stable/07_resources/01_release-notes.md

 - Fixed broken links to Deployments in alert emails.
 - Fixed an issue where historical logs did not appear in the Astronomer UI.
-- Fixed an issue where long task execution logs did not appear in the Airflow UI.
 - Fixed a visual bug where some Deployments with only 1 Scheduler were shown as having 2 in the Astronomer UI.
 - Fixed a visual bug where users without Workspace Admin permissions had a non-functional **Invite Users** button in the Astronomer UI.